maherkhan-builds/day-01-meeting-prep-ai/README.md

 ⏱️ 12 minutes (from idea to deployed app)

 ## Tools Used
+•	Google Stitch (UI design and prototyping)
-- Google AI Studio (Gemini 2.5 Flash)
+•	Google AI Studio (Gemini 2.5 Flash)
-- React + TypeScript
+•	React + TypeScript
-- Vite (build tool)
-- Material Design principles
+•	Material Design principles
-- Stitch

 ## What I Learned
 Building with AI is different.
 You don't write code line by line.
 You describe what you want, and the AI writes it.
 The hardest part wasn't coding - it was being clear about what I wanted.